tensorflow/examples/lite/examples/style_transfer/ios/EXPLORE_THE_CODE.md

 Our implementation of `didOutput` includes a call to the `runModel` method of a `ModelDataHandler` instance.
-As we will see below, this class gives us access to the TensorFlow Lite `Interpreter` class for performing image classification.
+As we will see below, this class gives us access to the TensorFlow Lite `Interpreter` class for performing style transfer.

 ```swift
 extension ViewController: CameraFeedManagerDelegate {